ulisesfm-py/MNIST-Fashion-Neural-Network-Classifier/README.md

 # MNIST-Neural-Network-Classifier

 This project implements a neural network from scratch to classify handwritten digits from the MNIST dataset.
+Data folder is not added because of storage limits in github.
+Data folder contains:
+* images_train.csv
+* images_test.csv
+* labels_train.csv
+* labels_test.csv

 ## Overview
 The neural network is built using NumPy and includes: